alvarotrigo/fullPage.js/README.md

 [![Donate](https://www.paypalobjects.com/en_US/GB/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=BEK5JQCQMED4J&lc=GB&item_name=fullPage%2ejs&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted)

 ## Introduction
-The plugin is in its first version and will keep improving with time.
 Suggestion are more than welcome, not only for feature requests but also for coding style improvements.
 Let's make this a great plugin to make people's lives easier!

+## Compatibility
-fullPage.js is fully functional on all modern browsers, as well as some old ones such as IE8 and Opera 12.
+fullPage.js is fully functional on all modern browsers, as well as some old ones such as Internet Explorer 8, 9, Opera 12...
+It can work with CSS3 and without it, making it ideal for old browsers compativility.

 ## Usage
 As you can see in the `example.html` file, you will need to include the JavaScript file `jquery.fullPage.js` (or the minified version `jquery.fullPage.min.js`) and the css file `jquery.fullPage.css` of the plugin, as well as [jQuery](http://jquery.com/).
 Optionally, you can add the [jQuery UI library](http://jqueryui.com/) in case you want to use other easing effects apart from the ones included in the jQuery library which are the `linear` or `swing` effects. (`easeInQuart` is active by default, so you would need [jQuery UI library](http://jqueryui.com/) or the customized version  which is included in the vendors folder under the name `jquery.easings.min.js`.)